 The most popular Italian visa for retirees is the Italian Elective Residence visa.
 Applications are examined on a case-by-case basis, so there are no minimums you need to meet.
 With that being said, this visa won’t afford you the right to hold a job in Italy.
 That’s where the need to provide evidence of significant income or assets comes in.

-You should be prepared to offer proof that you either rent or own a home in Italy.
-The visa process also calls for proof of your American health insurance.
-Once you obtain all the required documentation, you can get an entry permit so that you can go to Italy and apply for the permit of stay and, ultimately, the residency visa.
+You should prepare to offer proof that you either rent or own a home in Italy.
+The visa process also calls for proof of an EU-wide valid health insurance.
+Once you obtain all the necessary documentation, you can get an entry permit so that you can go to Italy and apply for the permit of stay and, ultimately, the residency visa.

 The final stipulation of this Italian visa is that you take a number of classes once you’re actually living there.
-These classes are designed to help you exhibit adequate understanding of the Italian language and Italian civil structures.
+These classes help you exhibit adequate understanding of the Italian language and Italian civil structures.

 Housing Costs in Italy

 Italy is far less expensive than the U.S. when it comes to housing.
-According to July 2019 data from Numbeo.com, average rents in Italy are 46.58% lower than they are in the U.S. For a one bedroom city center apartment, you can expect to pay about $683.82 per month in rent.
-That same apartment located outside of the city center would run you about $517.35.
+According to April 2023 data from Numbeo.com, average rents in Italy are almost 55.3% lower than they are in the U.S. For a one-bedroom city center apartment, you can expect to pay about $718 per month in rent.
+That same apartment located outside of the city center would run you about $561.

-You can expect to live comfortably in Italy on around $2,300 a month.
-Since rents are so much less expensive than in the U.S., you’ll likely have plenty of money to cover all other day-to-day expenses.
-However, food, utilities, entertainment and other consumer goods are similarly priced to what you’d find in America.
+Since rents and overall housing costs are so much less expensive than in the U.S., with just the minimum income you’ll likely have plenty of money to cover all other day-to-day expenses.
+Food, entertainment and other consumer goods are similarly priced to what you’d find in America, though the country’s overall cost of living (excluding rent) is 14.7% lower than in the U.S.

 Taxes in Italy

 Even though you won’t be able to work in Italy with a residency visa, you still need to file taxes as an Italian resident.
-Foreign income tax rates in Italy are generally quite low, and the country recently implemented a 7% flat tax policy on foreign pensions.
-To take advantage of this, you’ll have to live in certain towns in central or southern Italy.
+Foreign income tax rates in Italy are generally quite low, and the country has a 7% flat tax policy on foreign pensions.
+To take advantage of this, you’ll have to live in certain towns in southern Italy.

 As is the case with any American citizen living abroad, you need to file your taxes in the U.S. too.
 It can be difficult to navigate both the U.S. and Italian tax codes at once, so consider working with a financial advisor or tax professional in the U.S. who can help you out.